-7.1 The National Audit Office (NAO) engages with a wide variety of clients, suppliers and partner bodies, and individuals may be faced with occasions where gifts or hospitality are offered or provided.
-Offers of gifts, hospitality, entertainment or services should not be accepted where they might place the recipient under an obligation to the donor or compromise their personal or professional judgement.

-7.2 The Bribery Act 2010 promotes anti-bribery practices among businesses and defines bribery as: "offering (promising) or receiving (requesting) a bribe in return for breach of expectation or improper performance".
+- 7.1 The National Audit Office (NAO) engages with a wide variety of clients, suppliers and partner bodies, and individuals may be faced with occasions where gifts or hospitality are offered or provided.
+Offers of gifts, hospitality, entertainment or services should not be accepted where they might place the recipient under an obligation to the donor or compromise their personal or professional judgement. - 7.2 The Bribery Act 2010 promotes anti-bribery practices among businesses and defines bribery as: "offering (promising) or receiving (requesting) a bribe in return for breach of expectation or improper performance".
 It sets out four criminal offences, namely: bribing another person; being bribed; bribery of a foreign public official; and failure of a commercial organisation to prevent (a bribe).
-The legislation sets the maximum penalty for bribery by individuals at 10 years' imprisonment, and further guidance is provided in Policy Circular PC 01/11.
+The legislation sets the maximum penalty for bribery by individuals at 10 years' imprisonment.